Eight conditions to watch out for

 • Take your dog outside for regular ‘bathroom breaks’ so that it becomes a habit

-There can be significant costs relating to the management of bladder problems.
-Between April 2022 and March 2023, we paid out over $72,000 in claims for UTIs.
+There can be significant costs relating to the management of bladder-related problems, Between July 2023 and June 2024, we paid out nearly $1.4m claims for urogenital conditions.

 Heat-related injuries